Stefan Ljubicic: Grindavík

 After being released by Brighton, Ljubičić returned to Grindavík in July 2019.
 He made eight appearances and scored one goal for the club.

 Riga FC

 At the beginning of November, Ljubičić joined the training camp of Latvian club Riga FC in Cyprus.
 He played a friendly game for the team against Pafos FC where he scored a goal.
 He then signed officially for the club at the end of the month.
 However, before playing any official games for the club, the cooperation was terminated by mutual agreement on 26 May 2020.
 Ljubičić had had a few minor injuries, which prevented him from playing.

 HK

 On 15 June 2020, Ljubičić signed a three-year deal with Icelandic club Handknattleiksfélag Kópavogs.
 He scored his first goal for HK on 28 August the same year.
 After HK was relegated for the 2022 season, Ljubičić left the club at the end of 2021.

 KR Reykjavík

 On 19 October 2021 it was confirmed, that Ljubičić would join KR Reykjavík for the 2022 season.

+Return to Keflavík

+In April 2023, Ljubicic moved to Keflavík: a club he also played for in 2015–16.

+Skövde AIK

+On 30 March 2024, Ljubicic joined Skövde AIK in Swedish second-tier Superettan on a two-year contract.

+Third return to Keflavík

+Ahead of the 2025 season, Ljubicic once again returned to Keflavík for his third spell at the club.